 We also have 3 self-drive itineraries and a page on our favourite places to stay in the Blue Mountains.

-So let’s go read through the list and see what should be on your Blue Mountains itinerary.
+So let’s go read through the list and see what should be on your list of what to do in the Blue Mountains.

 - 1. Visit the Three Sisters and learn about the legend